dclause/passport-oauth2-public-client/README.md

 This module lets you authenticate requests containing client credentials in the request body, as [defined](http://tools.ietf.org/html/draft-ietf-oauth-v2-27#section-2.3.1) by the OAuth 2.0 specification but with client_secret being optional.
-These credentials are typically used protect the token endpoint and used as an alternative to HTTP Basic authentication.
+This strategy is typically used by a category of clients that are notable to reliably keep their secrets.

+NOTE: This strategy accepts both body and request params source.

 **Warning: In most case, you want to use [passport-oauth2-client-password](https://github.com/jaredhanson/passport-oauth2-client-password).
 This strategy let's you authorize public client, ie clients without *secret_key*.**